 The following morning after an early breakfast we left Nairobi and headed for the Maasai Mara National Reserve.
 The “Mara” is a popular safari destination and one of Africa’s most spectacular game reserves.

 The Mara marks the beginning of the Great Migration of over a million wildebeest and hundreds of thousands of Thomson’s gazelle and zebra pursued by ravenous predators.
-The area is well-known for an abundant lion population and the colorful Maasai People.
-On Mara roads animals always have the right-of-way.
+The area is known for an abundant lion population and the colorful Maasai People.
+When driving on Mara roads, animals always have the right-of-way.

 The Maasai Mara covers 1,000 miles and is bound by the Serengeti Plain to the south, Siria slopes to the west, and Maasai ranches to the north and east.
 The landscape is mainly vast savannah grassland including rivers that come and go with the seasons and interesting trees like the flat-topped acacia.